Jacques Rogge, IOC president for 12 years, dies at 79

 Under Rogge’s watch, the IOC took the Olympics to new countries and continents — awarding the first Summer Games to South America (Rio de Janeiro in 2016) and the first Winter Games to Russia (Sochi 2014) and South Korea (Pyeongchang 2018).

-“I hope that people, with time, will consider that I did a good job for the IOC,” the understated Rogge said in an interview with The Associated Press before stepping down in 2013.
+“I hope that people, with time, will consider that I did a good job for the IOC,” the understated Rogge said in an interview with the AP before stepping down in 2013.
 “That’s what you legitimately want to be remembered for.”

-Rogge was elected the IOC’s eighth president in Moscow on July 16, 2001, defeating four other candidates to succeed Juan Antonio Samaranch, a Spaniard who ran the committee with an authoritarian and imperious style for 21 years.
+Rogge was elected the IOC’s eighth president in Moscow on July 16, 2001, defeating four other candidates to succeed Samaranch, a former ambassador who ran the committee with an authoritarian and imperious style for 21 years.
 Rogge took office in the wake of the Salt Lake City corruption scandal, in which 10 IOC members resigned or were expelled for receiving scholarships, payments and lavish gifts during the Utah capital’s winning bid for the 2002 Winter Games.

 Rogge enjoyed a “Mr. Clean” reputation and moved quickly to break with the IOC’s tainted and elitist image.
 Within hours of coming to power, he announced that he would stay in the athletes’ village rather than the IOC hotel during the Salt Lake Olympics.
 (He continued the practice at subsequent games, though he also would stay in the official hotel when he had important meetings).

-Rogge’s measured, unpretentious style was in sharp contrast with that of Samaranch.
-While the former Spanish diplomat worked behind the scenes and twisted arms to get what he wanted, Rogge pursued a more democratic, collegial and management-oriented approach.
-He described himself as a “sober” leader.

 After serving an initial eight-year term, Rogge was re-elected unopposed in 2009 to a second and final four-year mandate.
-He stepped down in September 2013 in Buenos Aires, where Germany’s Thomas Bach was elected as his successor.
+He stepped down in September 2013 in Buenos Aires, where German lawyer Bach was elected.

 “I received an IOC in good shape from Samaranch,” Rogge said in an interview before handing over to Bach.
 “And I believe I will leave an IOC in good shape to my successor.”